Kulsoom-ri/US_senate_simulation/README.md

 - *The Lugar Center (“Bipartisan Index” 2023):* The Lugar Center is a non-profit founded by former United States Senator Richard G. Lugar.
 It was used to obtain the Bipartisan Index, "an objective measure of how well members of opposite parties work with one another using bill sponsorship and co-sponsorship data."
 The index assigns scores based on how a member’s bipartisan bill sponsorship and co-sponsorship compare to a 20-year historical baseline, with positive scores indicating above-average bipartisanship and negative scores indicating below-average performance.
 Scores above 1.0 are considered outstanding, while those below -1.0 are very poor.
 Raw data is sourced from GovTrack, and certain exclusions apply: members serving less than 10 months, minority/majority leaders, and those sponsoring fewer than three qualifying bills (since the 113th Congress) are not scored to ensure fair comparisons.
 - *Voteview (“Voteview | Congress View” 2025):* Voteview, maintained by UCLA's Department of Political Science and Social Science Computing, provides ideological position scores for legislators based on roll call voting records.
 These scores are computed using the DW-NOMINATE (Dynamic Weighted NOMINAl Three-step Estimation) method, which maps legislators onto a spatial scale where ideological similarity is reflected by proximity.
 The primary dimension, consistent throughout American history, represents a left-right (liberal-conservative) spectrum, while a second dimension captures intra-party differences on issues like civil rights and economic policy.
 Scores typically range from -1 (most liberal) to +1 (most conservative), allowing for quantitative analysis of congressional polarization and voting behavior.
 - *CQ Press Congress Collection (“CQ Congress Collection” 2025):* A comprehensive research database containing biographical, political, and electoral data on every member of Congress since the 79th Congress (1945).
 This resource was utilized to obtain biographical details such as date of birth, education level, religion, race, and sex; electoral data including the percentage of votes received in the most recent election; and political data such as voting frequency, party alignment, instances of voting with or against party positions, and presidential support.
 Additionally, the database provides narrative biographies authored by CQ editorial staff.
 - *The Cook Political Report (“The 2023 Cook Partisan Voting Index (Cook PVISM)” 2023):* Introduced in 1997, the Cook Partisan Voting Index (Cook PVI) measures how each state and district performs at the presidential level compared to the nation as a whole.
 The dataset was utilized to get the 2023 Cook Partisan voting score for the state of each senator.
-The 2023 PVI scores were claculated using 2016 and 2020 presidential election results.
+The 2023 PVI scores were calculated using 2016 and 2020 presidential election results.
 The Cook PVI scores indicate a state's partisan lean by comparing its average Democratic or Republican performance to the national average, expressed in terms such as D+5 (Democratic-leaning by 5 points) or R+3 (Republican-leaning by 3 points).
 A score of EVEN signifies a state that votes in line with the national average.

 **For floor votes:**

 A total of 45 floor votes were selected for simulation, including votes on motions such as "On Motion to Discharge Committee," "On Overriding the Veto," "On Passage of the Bill," and "On Cloture on the Motion to Proceed."
 These votes were randomly chosen from a curated list comprising CQ Key Votes, which are identified by CQ's editorial staff as the most significant floor votes in determining legislative outcomes, as well as key pieces of legislation highlighted on Wikipedia and the most-viewed bills on Congress.gov.
 The selection included bills originating in both the House and Senate, as well as joint resolutions, but was limited to votes that involved at least one roll call vote in the Senate.
-- *Congress.gov (“Congress.gov | Library of Congress” 2025):* This webstie was utilized for obtaining contextual information about each bill, including its title, summary, number of co-sponsors, the party and name of the introducing senator, and its policy area.
+- *Congress.gov (“Congress.gov | Library of Congress” 2025):* This website was utilized for obtaining contextual information about each bill, including its title, summary, number of co-sponsors, the party and name of the introducing senator, and its policy area.
 Bill summaries are authored by the Congressional Research Service ("CRS provides Congress with analysis that is authoritative, confidential, objective, and non-partisan.")
 - *Senate.gov (“U.S. Senate: Roll Call Votes 118th Congress” 2024):* This website was utilized to obtain detailed records of senators' voting behavior during floor votes, including whether they voted "yea," "nay," were present, or did not vote.

 ### Target